Omeprazole suppresses the symptoms of acid reflux for around 24 hours. Available to buy online in 10mg or 20mg capsules from Dr Fox.Start order

 Omeprazole is licensed to treat adults, aged over 18, with:

-- Gastro-esophaeal reflux disease (GORD)
+- Gastro-oesophageal reflux disease (GORD/GERD).

-- Zollinger Ellison Syndrome
+- Zollinger Ellison Syndrome.

 How soon is omeprazole effective?

 It may take 1-2 days to notice an effect from omeprazole.
-For best effects follow the instructions carefully on how to take it – see above or read the patient leaflet supplied in packs.
+For best results follow the instructions carefully on how to take it - see above or read the patient leaflet supplied in packs.

 Who is not suitable for omeprazole?